-Check out our calendar of events to find out about new spring programming and seminars.
-We are now open from Monday to Friday, 9 am to 5 pm, Saturday, Sundays & Holidays from 10 am to 5 pm.
-We will be open late until 8 pm on Thursdays in May.
+Check out our calendar of events to find out about programming and seminars.
+We are now open from Monday to Thursday, 9 am - 5 pm, Saturday, Sundays & Holidays from 10 am to 5 pm.

 Click here for more information!